planetfederal/workshops/tutorials/parcelmap/src/index.rst

 .. image:: ./img/webfinal.png
    :width: 95%

+While this example is about autocompleting addresses, the technique can be used for almost any domain to create single-entry search forms.
+Why have separate "record number", "keyword search", "author search" fields on a form, when you can have a single field that transparently and quickly provides relevant alternatives no matter what the user chooses to input?
+Full-text autocomplete forms are a form-based hammer suitable for almost any data entry nail.

-The basic structure of the application will be
+The basic structure of the application will be:

 * Spatial tables of addresses and taxlots in PostGIS, that will be accessed with
 * Full-text search capabilities from PostgreSQL, web service enabled with
 * A SQL view in GeoServer, tied to
 * An autocomplete form and map view in OpenLayers 3 and JQuery.

-This demonstration application exercises all the tiers of the OpenGeo Suite!
+This demonstration application exercises all the tiers of OpenGeo Suite!

 Getting the Data